beblicarl/incident-report-api/README.md

 ### Executing program

 - `npm run dev`
-   Runs the app in the development mode.
+runs the app in the development mode.